top of page

 YOUR STRENGTHS

-· Understanding: excellent synthesis skills, and can understand multiple viewpoints and find common ground.
-Highly empathetic and work hard to find solutions which suit everyone
+· Understanding: you have excellent synthesis skills, and you can understand multiple viewpoints and find common ground.
+You are highly empathetic and you work hard to find solutions which suit everyone

 · Patient